 Among the key issues explored in this edition are:

-This book will be essential reading for students of Chinese Foreign Policy and Asian International Relations, and highly recommended for students of diplomacy, international security and IR in general.
+This book will be essential reading for students of Chinese foreign policy and Asian international relations (IR), and is highly recommended for students of diplomacy, international security, and IR in general.

 1. Introduction: The Reconstruction (and Expansion) of Chinese Foreign Policy

 2. Who (and What) Makes Chinese Foreign Policy Today?

 3. China in the World Economy